spotify/helios/docs/deployment_groups.md

 "not modified" response.
 Creating a deployment group with the same name but different labels as an existing one will return an error stating that the deployment group already exists.

+### Updating the definition

+To change the definition of a deployment group, such as adding/removing host selectors, you will need to remove the group, create it again with the same name and new host selectors, and then run `rolling-update --migrate` again.

 ### Inspect

 Inspect the deployment group: